AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Let us now notice some general aspects of the asymptotic structure of spacetime, ie its properties at infinity.

-a star or an entire galaxy, the curvature values in a
+or an entire galaxy, the curvature values in a sufficiently large vicinity of such a process will be many orders of magnitude greater than

-orders of magnitude greater than the average curvature of the
+the average curvature of the "background" (global

-"background" (global cosmological curvature of the
+cosmological curvature of the universe).
+From the point of view

-universe).
-From the point of view of such a phenomenon, the
+of such a phenomenon, the cosmological curvature of the

-neglected, considered to be zero, and the given process
+background (universe) can be neglected, considered to be zero,

-investigated against the background of asymptotically flat
+and the given process investigated against the background of

-consider spacetime as asymptotically
+cosmology), we can consider spacetime as asymptotically

 planar.
 This is